galczo5/angular-renderer-factory/README.md

 ## Why?

 `ChangeDetectorRef.detectChanges()` calls `RendererFactory2.begin()` method.
-So if we can proxy method we can detect `ChangeDetectorRef.detectChanges()` calls and debug performance problems related to rendering problems.
+So if we create proxy for this method we should be able to detect `ChangeDetectorRef.detectChanges()` calls and debug performance problems related to rendering problems.

 ![giphy](./giphy2.gif)